Willem Albert Scholten: Biography

 Scholten was born on 6 October 1819 in Loenen.
 His father was a minister, but his grandfather was a rich farmer.
 He went to school until the age of 14.
 In 1836, he worked at a paint factory in Amsterdam, and wanted to establish his own factory.
 He went to Germany to learn about the industry, and discovered that they used potato starch in their dyes.
 Scholten became fascinated with the numerous potential uses of starch.
 Potato starch factories already existed.
 The earliest was built in Gouda in 1819, however all were small and limited to a specific purpose.
-In 1837, he started experimenting at his uncle's farm, and in 1839 built a factory in Warnsveld which burned down in 1840.
+In 1837, at the age of 17 he started experimenting at his uncle's farm, and in 1839 built a factory in Warnsveld which burned down in 1840.

 Scholten discovered that the main problem was the transportation costs of the potatoes.
 He had become engaged with Klaassien Sluis, the daughter of rich grain merchant from Groningen.
 Using a loan from his future father-in-law, Scholten started a factory in Foxhol, because it was close to the potato fields, near a lake with clean water, and well connected to the outside world.
 In 1842, the Eureka factory opened, and was very successful.
 He married Klaassien Sluis on 18 September 1847.
 Klaassien was in charge of accounting and would remain the head of the finance department until 1892.